Episode 7, Season 3

 - National Museum of African American History and Culture, Jo Ann Robinson: A Heroine of the Montgomery Bus Boycott

-- Teaching Tolerance, Letter From a Birmingham Jail
+- Learning for Justice, Letter From a Birmingham Jail

 - AL.com, Bombingham: Racist bombings captured in chilling photos